shenhuiying2017/azure-docs.es-es/articles/devtest-lab/devtest-lab-create-lab.md

     <properties
-	pageTitle="Create a DevTest Lab | Microsoft Azure" description="Create a new DevTest Lab lab for virtual machines" services="devtest-lab,virtual-machines"
+	pageTitle="Create a lab in DevTest Labs | Microsoft Azure" description="Create a new lab in DevTest Labs for virtual machines" services="devtest-lab,virtual-machines"
 	documentationCenter="na"
 	authors="tomarcher"